Orion Nebula: History

 The nebula was independently "discovered" (though visible to the naked eye) by several other prominent astronomers in the following years, including by Giovanni Battista Hodierna (whose sketch was the first published in De systemate orbis cometici, deque admirandis coeli characteribus).
 In 1659, Dutch scientist Christiaan Huygens published the first detailed drawing of the central region of the nebula in Systema Saturnium.

 Charles Messier observed the nebula on March 4, 1769, and he also noted three of the stars in Trapezium.
 Messier published the first edition of his catalog of deep sky objects in 1774 (completed in 1771).
 As the Orion Nebula was the 42nd object in his list, it became identified as M42.

+John Herschel conducted the first survey of the nebula as seen from the southern hemisphere in the period between 1834 to 1838.
+The Orion Nebula was observed and charted as part of Herschel's survey of the whole surface of the visible heavens starting in 1825, the southern hemisphere observations conducted from a private 21 ft (6.4 m) telescope in what is today Cape Town, South Africa.